 The purpose of using electric cars instead of gasoline cars is to contribute to a better world, so in that sense people naturally tend to think about manufacturing in a more sustainable way

-“The purpose of using electric cars instead of gasoline cars is to contribute to a better world, so in that sense people naturally tend to think about manufacturing in a more sustainable way,” she says.
+“The purpose of using electric cars instead of gasoline cars is to contribute to a better world, so in that sense people naturally tend to think about manufacturing in a more sustainable way,” he says.

 Among key players along the manufacturing chain, the lithium refining and cathode production industries can make green strides with Kanthal electric solutions.
 They can do this either by replacing fossil-fueled kilns with electric ones, or by replacing old electric heating technology with more energy-efficient solutions.